 The amount of your weekly benefit amount will be based upon your base period earnings.
-For an estimate, use Montana's Benefits Estimator at http://uid.dli.mt.gov/uid/estimator.asp.
+For an estimate, use Montana's Benefits Estimator.

 The length of time that you will receive benefits is also based on how much you made during the base period.

 You must continue to file bi-weekly (every 2 weeks).
-You are required to register for work, and you can do so online at jobs.mt.gov or at any Workforce Service Center.
+You are required to register for work, and you can do so online at Montana Works or at any Workforce Service Center.
 Also, you must continue to be able and available for full-time work.
-You must actively seek employment, while keeping a record of your work search activities (forms to help you do so can be found in the Claimant Handbook), and you are required to keep this record for 3 years for auditing purposes.
-To be actively seeking employment, you must make at least 1 employer contact each week you file for benefits.
+You must actively seek employment, while keeping a record of your work search activities using the Work Search Record, and you are required to keep this record for three years for auditing purposes.
+To be actively seeking employment, you must make at least one employer contact each week you file for benefits.
 Finally, you must accept suitable work.